Judge Doom: Role in graphic novel

-Judge Doom appears in the graphic novel: Roger Rabbit: The Resurrection of Doom, which takes place after the first film and establishes his origin.
+Judge Doom appears in the graphic novel Roger Rabbit: The Resurrection of Doom, which takes place after the film and establishes his origin.

-In the graphic novel, Roger and Jessica Rabbit watch a documentary which explains that Doom was originally a toon named Baron von Rotten who took up the role of playing the antagonist in movies until suffering a concussion in an accident, from which he awakened believing he was a real villain.
+In the graphic novel, Roger and Jessica Rabbit watch a documentary which explains that Doom was originally a toon named Baron Von Rotten who took up the role of playing the antagonist in movies until suffering a concussion in an accident, from which he awakened believing he was a real villain.
 Von Rotten thus began his criminal career by robbing the First National Bank of Toontown, followed by killing Theodore 'Teddy' Valiant by dropping a piano on his head, and then spreading the stolen money all over the town in order to buy the election for Judge of Toontown, where he then assumed the new name of Judge Doom.

 The spin-off graphic novel also reveals that three cartoon weasels who happen to be connected with the "Toon Patrol", the weasel henchmen from Who Framed Roger Rabbit, revive the villain using old model drawings and cartoon cels after watching the documentary for inspiration.
 When revived, Doom plans to avenge himself of Roger Rabbit by ruining his professional life.
 He does this by disguising himself as CB Maroon and being responsible for slandering the newspaper of the character.
 Eddie Valiant traces this scheme to CB Maroon.
 Doom reveals his grand scheme to acquire and close down Maroon Cartoons entirely, and then kill the rabbit.
 The weasel henchmen then capture Valiant and he is thrown in a vault revealing the real CB Maroon, who was being kept out of the way until the sale went through.
 Roger and Jessica eventually free both Valiant and Maroon.
 Despite this, the heroes found they were too late to stop Doom from acquiring Maroon Cartoons.
 Panicking, Valiant pulled a gun on Doom which was believed to be a water gun at first but turns out to be Dip which melts both Doom (and the weasels) once again.